pedrozan/Kochan-ProgrammingInC/README.md

 # Kochan-ProgrammingInC
-Exercises from the book Programming in C by Kochan
+Exercises from the book Programming in C by Stephen G. Kochan